sightmachine/sightmachine-sdk/docs/README.md

 > - **fields**: *list, default []*
 >   - A list of field selection dictionaries specifying which fields to return.
 Each dictionary should have `"asset"` and `"name"` keys.
 Example: `[{"asset": "Oven_1", "name": "Temperature"}]`.
 If empty, default fields are returned.
 > - **time_selection**: *dict, default ONE_DAY_RELATIVE*
 >   - The time range for the query.
 Supports both relative and absolute formats.
 Default is the last 24 hours relative.
-See [Data Viz Query documentation](commonly_used_data_types/data_viz_query.md) for details on the format.
+See [Data Viz Query Object](#data-viz-query-object) for details on the format.
 > - **asset_time_offset**: *dict, default {}*
 >   - A dictionary mapping machine names to their time offsets within the line.
 Each offset is a dict with `"interval"` (number) and `"period"` (unit string, e.g. `"minutes"`).
 If not specified for a machine, defaults to `{"interval": 0, "period": "minutes"}`.
 > - **filters**: *list, default []*
 >   - A list of filter conditions to narrow results.
-Each filter follows the where clause format described in the [Data Viz Query documentation](commonly_used_data_types/data_viz_query.md).
+Each filter follows the where clause format described in the [Data Viz Query Object](#data-viz-query-object).
 > - **limit**: *int, default 400*
 >   - Maximum number of rows to return.
 > - **offset**: *int, default 0*